muquit/privategpt/README.md

 ```
 import os
 import sys
-from chromadb.config import Settings

 # If new variables are added, do not forget to
 # add it to utils/load_config.py

 current_file_path = os.path.abspath(__file__)
+VERSION="1.0.2"

 # Change if ollama is running on a different system on
 # your network or somewhere in the cloud.
 Please look
 # at ollama document and FAQ on how ollama can bind
 # to all network interfaces.